memotype/bj.sh/README.md

     source bj.sh
     bj [DATA] [QUERY ...]

-DATA can be a JSON string, or - or --.
-If DATA is - or --, JSON data is read from stdin.
+DATA can be a JSON string, or `-`.
+If DATA is `-`, JSON data is read from stdin.

 QUERY terms are the keys and indexes you want to query from the JSON data.